 - Penicillium - Natural homeopathies from the Penicillium genus should not be confused with the antibiotic penicillin.
 While they are not antibiotics, some studies suggest that certain species of Penicillium, including Penicillium notatum and Penicillium frequentans may produce bioactive compounds with antimicrobial properties.
 These compounds may have the ability to inhibit the growth of certain bacteria and fungi.

 The Best Diet for Cats With Upper Respiratory Infections & Sinus Infections

 To strengthen your cat's immunity, feeding a grain-free, hypoallergenic, low-carbohydrate diet with a novel protein is helpful.
 Many quality pet foods, even "holistic brands," contain too many starchy carbohydrates that convert to sugar, weakening your cat's immune system.
 Changing your cat's diet can help it feel better.
 Grains can contribute to long-term inflammation (please see food allergy articles).

-Please include your pet's diet on the order form at checkout.
-We will review your pet's information and include a free diet tip on the packing slip that comes with your order.
+Please include your cat's diet on the order form at checkout.
+We will review your cat's information and include a FREE diet tips on the packing slip that comes with your order.

-If you have questions, please feel free to email us at Support@AskAriel.com
+If you have questions about home remedies for cat upper respiratory infection treatment, please feel free to email us at Support@AskAriel.com

 .
 We will be happy to provide you with additional information about our natural remedies for upper respiratory infections, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.